Skip to main content

 This might still be too vague for you, as it was for me.
 So, let’s try to dive a bit deeper:

 At its core, DDD introduces us to the idea that our application’s structure should be shaped by the business domain.
-In simpler terms, it means that, instead of designing our application by considering it an exclusively technical exercise, we should work with the domain experts to understand deeply the problems we are trying to solve and model the software accordingly.
-The resulting software should be more aligned with the business’s needs and provide a better solution overall.
+It means that, instead of designing our application by considering it an exclusively technical exercise, before anything else, we should work with the domain experts to understand deeply the problems we are trying to solve, and then model the software accordingly.

 Ubiquitous Language #